reapit/foundations/archive/README.md

 NPM module used to authenticate against Reapit Connect using the AWS SDK.
 Deprecated and replaced by Connect Session in the main packages directory.

+### Deploy Slack Bot

+Bot to post release information to Slack From pipeline.
+Nice idea, needlessly over complicated for our needs.

 ### Elements Next

 Experimental repo to re-build Elements StoryBook using Docz library.
 Discontinued development due to performace issues with the library and because we can better manage versioning of Elements from the main package.